EliteTrials/UT2004-MutTrialsPlus/README.md

  * Fade out nearby players(See everything!)
  * No player blocking, collision is disabled for players

-The mutator fixes about 20 or more bugs!
+The mutator fixes about 20 or more bugs:

+TODO...